Metal coatings refer to paint that is applied to metal to protect surfaces and prevent corrosion in order to increase the product’s lifespan.

 Next is the solvent, which is what essentially transforms the paint into a liquid.
 In the process, all the pigments and other raw materials are dispersed or mixed in water to form an even liquid.
 This component can be a chemical solvent or water.
 Due to this, coatings can be categorized as either solvent-borne or water-borne depending on the solvent used.
 Other components that are used in a paint formula are pigments, fillers, thickeners, and other additives.

 At Tikkurila, our product range for metal surfaces varies from traditional alkyd paints to modern high-tech direct-to-metal (DTM) polyurethanes.
-These include solvent-borne primers and topcoats, more environmentally sound high-solids paints, solvent-free coatings and sophisticated water-borne products.Different types of metal coatings are naturally recommended for different types of purposes and industries.
-Let’s go through some of the most common purposes for metal coatings.
+These include solvent-borne primers and topcoats, more environmentally sound high-solids paints, solvent-free coatings and sophisticated water-borne products

+The main purpose of all types of metal coatings is simply to protect metal products from natural occurrences such as corrosion.
 Both water-borne and solvent-borne coatings work well in industrial use, but different types of coatings have different pros and cons.
 This means that before deciding on which coating to go with, you should always consider specific products and the specific use case at hand.

 There are many different metal coating methods for corrosion prevention, and due to their various features and qualities, each type performs differently and according to different parameters.